darbyjohnston/tlRender/README.md

 and file I/O by [FFmpeg](https://ffmpeg.org), [OpenEXR](https://www.openexr.com/),
 and other open source libraries.

-The tlRender source code is provided under a BSD style open source license.
+The library is written in C++14 and uses CMake as the build system.
+The source code is provided under a BSD style open source license.

-Supported:
+Currently supported:
 * Movie files (H264, MP4, etc.)
 * Image file sequences (Cineon, DPX, JPEG, OpenEXR, PNG, PPM, TIFF)
 * Multi-channel audio